IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       }
       ```

-### Using query parameters
+## Requests with query parameters

-      Additionally, you can invoke it with query parameters.
+Additionally, you can invoke web actions with query parameters.

-1. Invoke the `hello` web action with a `name` query parameter:
+1. Use curl to invoke the `hello` web action with a `name` query parameter:

       ```bash
       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/hello.json?name=Josephine"